EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-The Mail & Guardian headlines 'The April fuel cliff' — the tariff precipice.
-Projections are historic: diesel is set to rise by more than 8 rand per liter, petrol by more than 5 rand.
-News24 drives it home: 'It's going to be rough.'
-Up to 11.63 rand per liter in increases on April 1 unless the government intervenes.
+The Mail & Guardian headlines "The April fuel cliff"—the tariff cliff of April.
+Projections are historic: diesel will spike more than 8 rands per liter, petrol more than 5 rands.
+News24 drives it home: "It's going to be rough."
+Up to 11.63 rands per liter in increases on April 1 if government doesn't intervene.

-Exclusively domestic framing — no connection to global geopolitics
+Exclusively domestic framing—no connection to global geopolitics

-Assumed powerlessness of a country without leverage
+Assumed helplessness of a country with no leverage

-ANC government as systematic scapegoat
+The ANC government as systematic scapegoat

 Discover how another country covers this same story.